Muhvmd8/Online-Library-System-Using-OOP/README.md

   - Enacapsulation
   - Abstraction
   - Inheritance
-  - treating with files
+  - Treating with files
 ### Solid Principles:
-  - single responsiblity
+  - Single Responsiblity :- Any function in the project has own class, This feature makes modifying the code and adding other features to the project very easy.